MicrosoftDocs/globalization/globalization/testing/in-context-review.md

 * Over-translated text.

-* Mistranslation, perhaps due to lack of contextual comments.
+* Mistranslation, possibly due to lack of contextual comments.

-* Truncation: translated text that is cut off in the user interface due to it's length.
+* Truncation: translated text that is cut off in the user interface due to its length.
-Pseudolocalization will find many truncation issues, but pseudo will miss some increases in translated text length.
+Pseudolocalization will find many truncation issues, but it will miss cases where a specific translation exceeds the  growth factor supplied by pseudo.
-This is because pseudo applies an average proportional growth factor that does not capture specific extreme cases.

 * Clipping: Missing or partial characters due to characters that extend beyond the typical bounds.
 Examples include diacritics, stacked diacritics, and characters with long ascenders or descenders.